aschulth/hailstone/README.md

 and stops before the loop.
 It has been conjectured by Lothar Collatz and others that every positive number falls through to `1` (cf. [Collatz' conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture)).

-DISCLAIMER: All positive integers up to many many trillions have already been tested by mathematicians.
-The script is not intended for research but as an exercise in Go.
+DISCLAIMER: The script is not intended for research but as an exercise in Go.

 ## hailstone --help
 ```